jgaehring/data-model-uml/SUPPORTED.md

-# DFC ontology currently supported concepts
+# Supported features

+Here is a list of the DFC features that the model currently supports.

 - `Address`
   - [x] street
-  - [x] postcalcode
+  - [x] postalCode
   - [x] city
   - [x] country
   - [ ] addressOf